-The National Archives Education service is delighted to introduce our new bursary scheme, encouraging even more students to take part in exciting onsite workshops.
+The National Archives Education Service’s bursary scheme encourages even more students to take part in exciting onsite workshops.
 Learners of all ages get the unique chance to get ‘hands-on’ with history, exploring original historical documents in a facilitated session at The National Archives in Kew.
 From iconic records such as Elizabeth I’s signature to the Empire Windrush passenger list, students can experience the excitement of seeing a real piece of history.
 With expert guidance from our history educators, they will investigate the past, developing their skills in evidential understanding.

 Support with travel/ teacher cover